Skip to content

 mina startup website

-Similar to Supernatural, Minna also has a massive, full-screen image above the fold with parallax functionality to make it more engaging.
+Like Supernatural, Minna has a massive, full-screen image above the fold with parallax functionality to make it more engaging.
 Besides the image, the two “wavy” backgrounds also contain a parallax effect.

 The rest of this stunning website are multiple colorful sections, each advertising one of their products.